BenjiTrapp/benjitrapp.github.io/_defenses/2022-12-11-cloud-attack-surface.md

 ## Why identify internet-facing applications?

 Without keeping a complete and frequently-updated inventory of internet-facing applications, its hart to know what data is potentially vulnerable and how attackers may target your organization.
-When looking at the [Cyber Kill Chain](https://benjitrapp.github.io/defenses/2022-10-01-cyberkillchain-meets-mitre/) a lot of attacks begin with an external attacker gainin a foothold in a organization through an initial compromise of an internet-facing application.
+When looking at the [Cyber Kill Chain](https://benjitrapp.github.io/defenses/2022-10-01-cyberkillchain-meets-mitre/) a lot of attacks begin with an external attacker gaining a foothold in a organization through an initial compromise of an internet-facing application.

 Professional attackers like [Sandworm](https://collaborate.mitre.org/attackics/index.php/Group/G0007), [Magic Hound](https://attack.mitre.org/groups/G0059/), and [Axiom]/https://attack.mitre.org/groups/G0001/) keep track of critical vulnerabilities and use a range of techniques to compromise internet-facing applications (mostly in a 100% automated way).